ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 You can also give cash to the Finance role (currently Gary).
 This person can also assist you in making the bank transfers, so please don't hesitate to ask!

-## YWAM Japan National Office Fee

-Each YWAM Japan staff member is required to send **¥1,000** to the YWAM Japan National Office each month.
-It is each staff member's responsibility to send this.

-### How to make payment

-The YWAM Japan National Office JP Bank account number is: **10180-66612671**

-You can send via the same methods as the YWAM Sendai contribution (online or ATM).

 ## Financial Records & Budgeting

-Not everyone knows how to, or has experience with, budgeting.
+Not everyone has experience with budgeting.
 Not only do we want to be good stewards of the money God is entrusting us with, but it is also practically helpful to budget and keep track of our finances.

 We encourage all of our team members to set monthly budgets and to record income and expenses.